semantic-flow/sflo-dendron-notes/sflow.concept.mesh.resource.folder._flow.md

 created: 1751206968994
 ---

-The physical representation of the [[sflow.mesh.resource.element.flow-dataset]]
+The physical representation of the [[sflow.concept.mesh.resource.element.flow-dataset]]